solenopsys/community/content/topics/EN/technologies/combinatorics/conseption/principles.md

 - Manage hundreds of devices operating in a ShockWaves cluster by connecting to the cluster via WiFi or remotely.
 - Control multiple clusters of devices scattered around the world through the decentralized Solenopsys platform, connecting to it over the internet.

-### Access to the Converged Interface
-- Through a browser.
-- Via a mobile application.

-### Access devices
-- Computer
-- Tablet
-- Smartphone